 - Cut acorn squash into half and scoop out inside seeds and pulp.

 - Lay squash halves face up on a baking sheet lined with parchment paper and drizzle with olive oil.
 Sprinkle with salt and pepper.

 - Roast the acorn squash halves at 400 degrees for 30 minutes or until fork tender.

 - Fry ground sausage until browned, add garlic and scoop out cooked acorn squash pulp, and sauté until sausage is crispy and the squash is broken up.

 - Turn the heat off and add the pasta and 1 cup of pasta water to the skillet, toss to coat.

 - Sprinkle in Parmesan cheese, and red pepper flake and toss to coat again.

 - Remove from heat and serve with extra Parmesan cheese.

 - Use a wide ribbon pasta like pappardelle or tagliatelle

 - Reserve a cup of starchy cooking water right before draining it so that it has the most starch.
-This doesn't mean you need to use it all (although you can.)
-Start with half the amount first, toss and then add the other half if you desire a thinner sauce.

 - Choose acorn squash that is dark green yet dull, not shiny.
 Small yellow dots are fine.
 A few small areas of orange are alright, but avoid acorn squashes that have a lot of orange on them as they will be overly mature, dry and stringy, and have tough skins.